 Fear not however, as there is a simple, stable, and foolproof way of blocking iOS from updating.
 It not only prevents the update itself, but also the downloading of the update in the background, and the endless pop-ups too.

 Best of all, it works on all jailbroken and non-jailbroken devices on all recent firmwares.
 I advise anyone who wants to jailbreak in future and who doesn’t want to accidentally update to the latest firmware to use this.
 I even advise those who are already jailbroken to do this.
 Remember, recent semi-untethered jailbreaks can only prevent updates when in jailbroken mode; stay in un-jailbroken mode too long and the update will be back again.
-This method will prevent you from that risk.
+This method will protect you from that risk.

 How to completely block updates on iOS